 A great way to learn about the history of the transcontinental railroad is through film.
-Those who visit Golden Spike National Historic Site can see a variety of movies that bring the story to life.
+Those who visit Golden Spike National Historical Park can see a variety of movies that bring the story to life.
 There are five entertaining and informative films shown regularly at the park.
 They range from a 1903 historic film to a modern cartoon; there is something for everyone.
 During busy times the movies are shown on a schedule, but most of the time we allow visitors to make requests so they can watch the film they are most interested in.
 Below is a list of the five movies shown regularly at the visitor center.

 The Golden Spike movie offers a wonderful overview of the building of the nation's first transcontinental railroad and its completion at Promontory on May 10, 1869.
 Running time; 21 minutes